cloud3000/vplus/README.md

 1. TCL scripts that are used to do the field processing specs, and to read the Sqlite DB are not included.
 2. Copylib modules, also not included.
-3. SP2 from [Flexus](https://flexus.com/) also not included.
+3. SP2 runtime from [Flexus](https://flexus.com/) also not included.

 These routines were written for the Acu-Cobol compiler, but should compile with minor mods using the GNU-Cobol compiler.

 My intension was to one day re-write these in ansi C, not C++, ansi C.

-I will probably include the copylib modules here soon os at least they'll compile.
-But they still need the Tcl script and the SP2 runtime.
+I will probably include the copylib modules here soon so at least they'll compile.
+But they still need the Tcl scripts and the SP2 runtime.

 I'll ask my friend who created the Tcl scripts if he would like to upload them here as well.

-However SP2 (the engin underneath it all) is proprietary and must be purchased.
+However, the SP2 runtime (the engin underneath it all) is proprietary and must be purchased.